tscoleman3/tscoleman3.github.io/content/authors/jaren_serano/_index.md

 education:
   courses:
-    - course: M.Sc. in Wildlife Ecology and Conservaiton
+    - course: M.Sc. in Wildlife Ecology and Conservation
       institution: University of Florida
       year: 2023
     - course: B.Sc. in Sustainability